-\All city locations in India only.
+All city locations in India only.

-As seen in the above diagram, enterprise customers access the internet service via logically partitioned VPN tunnel.
-During this, public traffic in not getting connected with VPN/ MPLS as it is logically bifurcated via virtual routing and forwarding.
+As seen in the above diagram, enterprise customers accessed the internet service via VPN tunnel.
+During this, public traffic in not getting connected with VPN/ MPLS as it is bifurcated via virtual routing and forwarding.
 Only backhaul bandwidth is shared for VPN traffic and internet traffic and front-end routers, firewalls etc are separate.
 Therefore, it is in compliance with respective licenses.
-Since the OSP guidelines permit a centralized EPABX for both public and private traffic with logical partitioning, the same should also be extended to such emerging technologies so that OSPs as well as ISPs need to set up separate connectivity for carrying internet and VPN traffic.
-A common VPN/MPLS traffic can be logically partitioned with adequate safeguards wherein both internet and MPLS traffic can move from one location to another without getting mixed.

 Lastly, in the event of a disaster, OSPs should be allowed to leverage infrastructure and internet connectivity located in the cloud (outside India) from a recovery/business continuity purposes for a limited period.
-Once the steady state is attained the connectivity can be restored to the Indian telecom service provider.
-If need be an intimation mechanism which currently exists in the guidelines can be extended to cover such force majure / disaster recovery situations.
+Once the steady state is attained the connectivity can restore to the Indian telecom service provider.